Spencer4792/startup/README.md

 ## Signup Tab
 - The signup tab has different options for creating an account.
 There is a place to add a username, email for registration, and a password as well.
 Currently there is no functionality and the data will not be stored anywhere, but in the future there is plans to flesh it out.

+## Dashboard Tab
+- The dashboard tab allows the user to connect with members of their community through a feed system.
+It will show pictures, and allow users to host events as well.
+Currently there are no photos or videos, but it allows forthe user to input an event.